-This move on the part of the Catholics will almost certainly result in the formation of a Protestant counter-organization, and thus both Protestants and Catholics will be drawn into the vortex of politics, and religious controversies will be more and more transfered to the political arena; and all this will be against Protestantism and in favor of Rome; against republican government and in favor of despotism; against the new order of things represented by the Declaration of Independence and the Constitution and in c clicin in the constitution which the Pilgrim fathers fled to the shores of the New World.
-The lover of liberty and just government should be admonished that he must seek them elsewhere than in this nation or in any of the political systems upon the earth. s.
+This move on the part of the Catholics will almost certainly result in the formation of a Protestant counter-organization, and thus both Protestants and Catholics will be drawn into the vortex of politics, and religious controversies will be more and more transfered to the political arena; and all this will be against Protestantism and in favor of Rome; against republican government and in favor of despotism; against the new order of things represented by the Declaration of Independence and the Constitution and in conformity with the old order of things from which the Pilgrim fathers fled to the shores of the New World.
+The lover of liberty and just government should be admonished that he must seek them elsewhere than in this nation or in any of the political systems upon the earth.